 Whilst many of the tasks involved with fitting your bathroom are best left to professional tradespeople, if you’re competent at DIY, you could save time and money by fitting your own wooden bath panels.

-Wooden panels are a great choice, as they can be designed to blend seamlessly with the rest of your furniture.
+Wooden panels (most usually engineered wood or MDF bath panels) are a great choice, as they can be designed to blend seamlessly with the rest of your furniture.
 Your choice of bath and its position within your bathroom will ultimately dictate how many wooden panels you'll need.
 Most straight baths will require at least a front panel (the long panel that runs down one side), but you may also need to fit an end panel (the shorter panel that fits on one end).

 You can find fitting instructions for other bathroom products by clicking the links below:

 A wooden bath panel is commonly used with straight baths, to provide a neat finish and to hide the unsightly plumbing and underside of the bath itself.